By Gayle Vehar on | No Comments

 The simple answer is “No!”
 Cameras are not smart enough to take great pictures all on their own ALL the time.

-The truth is that your camera and all those high-tech formulas that are used by your camera can get tricked VERY easily.
-Your camera does not have a brain and it does not know what to expose for unless you tell it.
+The truth is that your camera and all those high-tech formulas used by your camera can get tricked VERY easily.
+Your camera does not have a brain and does not know what to expose for unless you tell it.

-I am not saying that there isn’t a place for some of the other shooting modes and camera settings.
-What I am saying is that in order to get the BEST POSSIBLE PHOTOS, you will need to know how your manual camera settings work and be IN CONTROL of what they are doing when you are taking photographs.
+I am not saying there isn’t a place for some of the other shooting modes and camera settings.
+I AM saying that in order to get the BEST POSSIBLE PHOTOS, you will need to know how your manual camera settings work and be IN CONTROL of what those settings are doing when you are taking photographs.

-My goal for this series mastering Manual Mode posts is to help you take matters into your own hands and teach you how to better control that beautiful piece of equipment you spent lots of money on!!
+My goal for this series of mastering Manual Mode posts is to help you take matters into your own hands and teach you HOW TO BETTER CONTROL that beautiful piece of equipment you spent lots of money on!!

 Until the next post, I am giving you a list of buttons to locate on your camera.
 They are listed below with photos to help you find them.

-This is how you will turn on your camera's Manual Mode, so you need to know where this is.
+The Exposure Dial is what you use to turn on your camera's Manual Mode, so you need to know where this is.
 The "M" on the dial stands for Manual Mode!

 Make sure to read the rest of our series to help you Master Manual Mode.
-If you’ve missed any of the posts, you can read/review them at any time by clicking these links!
+If you’ve missed any of these posts, you can read/review them anytime by clicking these links!